 Gingivitis

 Gingivitis is an early stage of gum disease.
-Gums become tender, swollen and likely to bleed.
-This generally can be stopped with proper oral hygiene and treatment from your dentist.
+Gums become tender, swollen, and prone to bleeding.
+This can usually be stopped with proper oral hygiene and treatment from your dentist.

 -